JoshCheek/eval_in/Readme.md

 ### Wiring the mock in

-The mock that is provided will need to be set into place.
+The mock that is provided will need to be set into place (its interface is in the next section).
 If the code is directly doing `EvalIn.call(...)`, then it is a hard dependency, and there is no ablity to set the mock into place.